10 Causal estimands

 geom_hline(yintercept = 0, lty = 2)

-Notice here the estimate using the ATO weights is almost immediately unbiased, even in fairly small samples.
+Notice that the ATO weights estimate is almost immediately unbiased, even in relatively small samples.

 seven_dwarfs_svy <- svydesign(